Automated dimensional analysis for PDEs: PDE nondimensionalization examples

 The Poisson equation weak form contains two terms labeled ``potential'' and ``electroneutrality'', as denoted in Eq. \eqref{eq:pnp-poisson}.
 We choose the reference factor from the "potential" term, which leads to the outcome as shown in Fig.~\ref{fig:pnp-poisson-terms}.
 The dimensionless group specific to the Poisson equation is the square of the second Pi group $\Pi_2^2$, which appears in the normalization of the ``electroneutrality'' term.
 This reflects the balance between the electric field contribution and the charge density contribution in the Poisson equation.

 The Nernst--Planck equations are less straightforward to factorize, due to the presence of the Debye term $\nabla \ln(\gamma_i)$.
 Even though the activity coefficient $\gamma_i$ is dimensionless, and so is its logarithm, the computation of $\ln(\gamma_i)$ from the extended Debye--Hückel model (Eq.~\ref{eq:pnp-debye-huckel}) involves the term $1 + B a_i \sqrt{I}$ in the denominator, which is not homogeneous in the chosen set of dimensional quantities.
-The factorization process detects this inconsistency and raises an exception, similar to the Neo--Hooke hyperelasticity case.
-To resolve this, we follow the similar approach to the Neo--Hooke example and expand the extended Debye--Hückel model using a Taylor series for small ion radii $a_i$:
+The factorization process detects this inconsistency and raises an exception, similar to the Neo-Hooke hyperelasticity case.
+To resolve this, we follow the similar approach to the Neo-Hooke example and expand the extended Debye--Hückel model using a Taylor series for small ion radii $a_i$:

 This expansion allows us to split the Debye term into two contributions: constant in the ion radius $a_i$ and linear in $a_i$, which we term ``debye\_0th'' and ``debye\_1st'', respectively.

 The result of the dimensional factorization and normalization for the Nernst--Planck weak form after choosing the reference factor from the diffusion term is shown in Fig.~\ref{fig:pnp-nernst-planck-terms}.